somaticbits/fxhash-cables-boilerplate/README.md

 ## Cables.gl + fx(hash) boilerplate specifics

 Most of the action happens in the `src/index.js` file.
+Download your patch from Cables.gl and put the `patch.js` file into the `project/public` folder.
+There is already a sample project inside it, just replace it.
+You can find the Cables.gl patch here: [Cables.gl - fxhash boilerplate](https://cables.gl/p/8i54GI)

 ### Features